 It was exciting to see many films we’ve loved and supported reach audiences in 2017.
-Several of these releases are now available to watch at home, and we continue to update this post as more are released (last update 4/11/2018).
+Several are now available to watch at home, and we continue to update this post as more are released (last update 4/11/2018).

 We got behind these projects because we believed in their potential—that they would offer artful insights into the present moment, and make lasting ripples in the cultural conversation.
-Although awards season is upon us, and we’re thrilled to see many of these films recognized, it also means a great deal to us to look at what was unique and remarkable about them without weighing them as (incomparable!) competitors.
+We’ve been thrilled to see many of them recognized with awards and accolades, but it has also meant even more to look at what was unique and remarkable about them without weighing them as (incomparable!) competitors.
 And as they become more widely accessible, we can only imagine how they might be re-interpreted and refracted over time.

 Below is a selection of 2017 releases available to watch at home now and where to find them.
 We think they all have a bright future.

 On Blu-ray, DVD, Digital, On Demand.